jMotif/SAX/README.md

 This Java library implements Symbolic Aggregate Approximation for time series.
 The code and API are very simple aiming at performance; the library provides a multi-threaded SAX discretization too.

-You can find more information about SAX in following papers:
+You can find more information about SAX on [my old wiki page](https://code.google.com/p/jmotif/wiki/SAX) or in following papers:

 [1] Lin, J., Keogh, E., Patel, P., and Lonardi, S., [*Finding Motifs in Time Series*](http://cs.gmu.edu/~jessica/Lin_motif.pdf), The 2nd Workshop onTemporal Data Mining, the 8th ACM Int'l Conferenceon KDD (2002)